 Quadro Resources Ltd. (the "Company") was incorporated under the laws of British Columbia, Canada and maintains its head office and registered office at Suite 1500, 1040 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4H8.
 The Company is primarily engaged in the acquisition, exploration and development of exploration and evaluation assets in Canada.
-The Company is listed on the TSX Venture Exchange (TSX-V) under the symbol "QRO".
+The Company is listed on the TSX Venture Exchange (TSX-V) under the symbol "QRO" and on the Frankfurt Stock Exchange under the symbol "G4O2".